 Each frequency inverter possesses two SDO channels for the exchange of parameter data.
 In a slave device, these are two server SDO's, in a device defined as a master a client SDO and a server SDO.
 Attention must be paid to the fact that only one master for each SDO channel may exist in a system.

-Note: Only one master can initiate exchange of data by its client SDO via the system bus.
+Note: Only one master can initiate by the system bus an exchange of data via its client SDO.

 The identifier assignment for the SDO channels (Rx/Tx) is done according to the Predefined Connection Set.